 Copyright 2012, 2015 Steven Ford http://geeky-boy.com and licensed "public domain" style under:

-To the extent possible under law, the contributors to this project
+To the extent possible under law, Steven Ford has

 this work.
 This work is published from: United States.
 The project